Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Methods

 \subsection{Anchor-Grounding Finetuning}

-A core capability required by the FVG pipeline is the ability to inject a visual anchor into a pretrained T2V diffusion model.
+A core capability required by the our approach is the ability to inject a visual anchor into a pretrained T2V diffusion model.
 We enable this through anchor-grounding finetuning, which teaches the model to treat the provided image as the initial frame of the generated video.